 So, it becomes essential for healthcare service providers to understand when we ask: is Salesforce HIPAA compliant, what does it truly mean?
 This is the only way they can ensure a patient remains in control of her personal health information across networks, devices, and platforms.
 So, if you’re wondering, is Salesforce marketing cloud HIPPA compliant or not?
 What are the benefits of using the Salesforce health cloud HIPPA?
 Let us explain.
 In this blog, we’ll understand what HIPAA is and its role in Healthcare CRM.
 Additionally, we’ll also explore best practices for Salesforce HIPPA compliance that helps you offer better patient outcomes while protecting their data against any unauthorized access, breaches, and misuse.

-What is HIPAA Compliance and Why is it Important in Salesforce?
+What is HIPAA Compliance and Why is It Important in Salesforce?

 HIPAA compliance was introduced in the 1990s by the US as a federal law to regulate how health information is handled and secured.
 The Health Insurance Portability and Accountability Act or commonly referred to HIPAA, helps ensure the protection of health information by requiring security controls for electronic health information and mandating privacy practices.
 It has two parties involved: one is a type of organization called “covered entities,” and another is “business associates” of covered entities, such as billing companies, electronic health record (EHR) vendors, consultants, or IT providers.